 Jeff began his career at the IRS National Office as an attorney-advisor in the Financial Institutions and Products division of the National Office.
-In 1997, Jeff moved to the United States Treasury Department's Office of Tax Policy where he was first an attorney-advisor and then an Associate Tax Legislative Counsel.
-Jeff left the Treasury Department in March of 2000.
+While there, Jeff participated in drafting significant regulations addressing tax accounting for debt instrument and derivatives.
+From 1997 to 2000, Jeff moved to the United States Treasury Department’s Office of Tax Policy where he was first an attorney-advisor and then an Associate Tax Legislative Counsel.

 Jeff received his L.L.M. from Georgetown University, his J.D. from University of Maryland School of Law, and his B.A. from Duke University.

 Karen Gilbreath Sowell is a principal in Ernst & Young LLP’s National Tax Department.
 Based in Washington, D.C., Karen serves as a co-leader of the Mergers and Acquisitions group.
 A partner since 2001, Karen has advised the firm’s most significant clients on complex transactions, and leads the firm’s practice involving corporate spin-off transactions.